How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

-A practical breakdown of QPIP so you can plan your leave, protect your income and avoid costly mistakes
+A practical breakdown of QPIP so you can plan your maternity, paternity & parental leave, protect your income and avoid costly mistakes

 If you are pregnant in Québec or planning a baby, congratulations !
 Now, take a deep breath...here comes good news: you live in one of the few places in North America where parental leave is actually generous (side eye to our neighbours down south where, in some cases, dogs are legally required to spend more time with their puppies than women are with their newborns).